Martin Luther King and the Montgomery Story: March

 Georgia Congressman John Lewis read Martin Luther King and the Montgomery Story as a teenager.
 The comic book demonstrated in clear fashion to Lewis the power of the philosophy and the discipline of nonviolence.
 Later, as he attended weekly meetings with students from Fisk University, Tennessee State University, Vanderbilt University, and American Baptist College to discuss nonviolent protest, The Montgomery Story served as one of their guides.
 Lewis went on to become an important activist during the Civil Rights Movement.

 While working on his 2008 reelection campaign, Lewis told his telecommunications and technology policy aide, Andrew Aydin, about The Montgomery Story and its influence.
 Aydin tracked down a copy of the comic (which had long since fallen out of print), and thought that Lewis' own story would make strong material for comic book treatment:

 Aydin repeatedly suggested that Lewis himself write a comic book, and eventually Lewis decided to commit to the project, on the condition that Aydin write it with him.
-The award-winning March trilogy, written by Lewis & Aydin, illustrated by Nate Powell, and published beginning in 2013 by Top Shelf Productions, is the result.MacDonald, Heidi (May 21, 2014).
-"March Book One is first graphic novel to win the RFK Book Award".
-Comics Beat.
+The award-winning March trilogy, written by Lewis & Aydin, illustrated by Nate Powell, and published beginning in 2013 by Top Shelf Productions, is the result.